markkerry/markkerry-hugo/content/posts/learning-c/index.md

 ## Introduction

-I've been coding in PowerShell for many years and wanted to step back and learn the basics of a language which many future languages were based; C++, C#, PowerShell, Go, etc. The biggest hurdle to get over was the change from an object-orientated language, such as PowerShell, to a functional language in C.
+I've been coding in PowerShell for many years and wanted to step back and learn the basics of a language which many future languages were based; C++, C#, PowerShell, Go, etc. The biggest hurdle I found when learning C, was the change from an object-orientated language, such as PowerShell, to a functional language in C.

 [Wikipedia's](https://en.wikipedia.org/wiki/C_(programming_language)) description of C:

 _"C is a general-purpose, procedural computer programming language supporting structured programming, lexical variable scope, and recursion, with a static type system."_

 I won't go into too much detail as C is not a language I will ever code in.
 But learning it has been the perfect introduction to learning Go which is syntactically similar to C, and a modern language gaining much traction with developers and DevOps engineers.
-I'd like to create similar post in the future for Go and Python.
+I'd like to create similar post in the future for Go, Python and C#.

 So here are some of things I have learned about the C programming language.